Have you ever tried to solve a mystery? I bet your kids 8 and older are intrigued by mysteries.

 You see, with God nothing is random.
 Every detail is ordered with purpose.
 So His clues which lead us to uncover His mysterious plan aren’t haphazard or left behind accidentally.
 They are purposeful and perfectly orchestrated.

-How can we be sure, though, when the details unfolding in our lives, in the world around us, in our children don’t always feel good?
+How can we be sure God is in control, though, when the details unfolding in our lives, in the world around us, in our children, don’t always feel good?

-It’s time to teach your children about His wonderful, unfathomable love and sacrifice.
+It’s the best time to teach your children about His wonderful, unfathomable love and sacrifice.

-As parents we long to influence our children toward truth, to connect with them in meaningful ways.
-When we teach them about Jesus we are taking our children’s hands and helping them touch the transcendent unseen.
+As parents we long to influence our children toward truth and to connect with them in meaningful ways.
+When we teach them about Jesus we are taking our children’s hands and helping them touch the transcendent mysterious unseen.
 Bringing the reality of the eternal to our homes knits our hearts together because family relationships matter most.

 But HOW?
 Sometimes that feels like the biggest mystery of all.

 I remember well how busy I was a mom of six.
-During those very full years, I also remember longing for ways to give my children doses of biblical truth that went beyond answering their normal child focused questions about God.
+During those very full years, I also remember longing for ways to give my children healthy doses of biblical truth at Easter that went beyond answering their normal child-focused questions about God.
 They needed to meet God in His word and learn to know Him and find Him there just as I did.

-Meaningful moments with my children didn’t happen spontaneously.
-As a parent I had to be intentional and proactive.
-I had to create those moments.
-I had to have some kind of plan: to choose to pray daily, to choose to read Bible stories or the Bible itself daily, and to choose to interact about important truths during holidays.
+Meaningful moments with my children didn’t often happen spontaneously.
+As a parent, I had to be intentional and proactive.
+I had to create those moments and have some kind of plan: to choose to pray daily, to choose to read Bible stories or the Bible itself daily, and to choose to interact about important truths during holidays.

-It’s an annual opportunity to be used by God to influence your children to grow in their faith.
+Easter is an annual opportunity to be used by God to help your children to grow in their faith.

 What a privilege that is!

-5 Creative Ways to Celebrate the Real Reason of Easter
+5 Ways to Celebrate the Mysteries and Miracles of Easter

 Behold the Lamb